-To support the Government of India's initiatives on adolescent's health and global Sustainable Development Goals (SDG) 3, 4 & 5 and 17, a purpose led unique life skills program for adolescents "The Birds and Bees Talk" (TBBT) was launched (16) 96% of Young Women and Men aged 15-24 correctly identify ways of preventing the sexual transmission of HIV and reject major misconceptions about HIV transmission. by developing curriculum to educate adolescents (10-19 years).
-The curriculum was aligned with the National Curriculum Framework, Adolescence Education Program Framework and New Education Policy 2020.
-It was well researched and prudently designed to impart age-specific life skills, covered with well structured lectures, reading materials, audio-visuals and demonstrations to equip adolescents with essential life skills, knowledge, attitude, and values and empower them to make informed choices for their health & sexual wellbeing.
+To support the Government of India's initiatives on adolescent's health and global Sustainable Development Goals (SDG) 3, 4 & 5 and 17, a purpose led unique life skills program for adolescents "The Birds and Bees Talk" (TBBT) was launched by developing curriculum to educate adolescents (10-19 years).
+The curriculum was aligned with the National Curriculum Framework, Adolescence Education Program Framework, and the New Education Policy 2020.
+It was well researched and prudently designed to impart age-specific life skills, covered with well structured lectures, reading materials, audio-visuals and demonstrations to equip adolescents with essential life skills. knowledge, attitude, and values to empower them to make informed choices for their health & sexual wellbeing.
 The curriculum was launched in Manipur, Arunachal Pradesh, Sikkim, Nagaland, Mizoram.
 The project reached out to 1,66,623 students and 2,807 teachers in 1,833 schools.
 TBBT Conscious Safe Corner was launched in Cherry Blossom Festival 2023.
 Rainbow Classrooms in schools were launched which is a one-of-a-kind gender diversity initiative, designed for the first time in India, specifically for teachers.
-The key achievements in the reporting period included: 1.
-Recognised as Health Partner for Hornbill Festival 2023.
-2. Recognised as partner for Cherry Blossom Festival 2023, Red Run Marathon (Sikkim, Arunachal Pradesh).
-3. TBBT's documentary movie entry to Cannes Film Festival on CSE, Consent Curriculum and Rainbow Classrooms.

-STRATEGY - THE BIRDS AND BEES TALK Project Menstrual Hygiene Education To enhance the knowledge, attitude, and practices related to menstrual health management among girls, women, and boys and witness a demonstrable reduction in harmful cultural traditions, stigma, and taboos around menstrual health management men, boys, women, and girls in three rural blocks of Jharkhand and three urban slums of Delhi, the project adopted the following approaches: - 1.
-Peer-to-Peer Learning Approach - 2.
+The key achievements in the reporting period included: - 1.
+Recognised as Health Partner for Hornbill Festival 2023. - 2.
+Recognised as partner for Cherry Blossom Festival 2023, Red Run Marathon (Sikkim, Arunachal Pradesh). - 3.
+TBBT's documentary on CSE, Consent Curriculum and Rainbow Classrooms entered Cannes Film Festival. #Besafe #DurexTheBirdsAndBeesTalk Empowering children with the right knowledge of power, protection and pleasure to ensure their health, wellbeing and development.
+GOALS Empower Generating Students will be more Adolescents with awareness about informed on consent. targeting to achieve critical life saving healthy SDG 3 (good health information that behaviours, take promotes healthy informed decisions, and well being), 4 behaviours to grow and knowledge about (Quality Education), into responsible, consent and develop and 5 (Gender healthy adults. equity and inclusivity.
+Equality).
+PROTECTION PLEASURE POWER Empowering youth Converting Encouraging and adolescents knowledge into action, facilitating of youth to build with knowledge to take the right the uptake of peer influencers healthy behaviour and future leaders through a among youth and adolescents. multi-faceted approach.
+STRATEGY - THE BIRDS AND BEES TALK Project Menstrual Hygiene Education To enhance the knowledge, attitude, and practices related to menstrual health management among girls, women and boys, and achieve a demonstrable reduction in harmful cultural traditions, stigma, and taboos around menstrual health management among men, boys, women, and girls in three rural blocks of Jharkhand and three urban slums of Delhi, the project adopted the following approaches: - 1.
+Peer-to-Peer Learning - 2.
 Community Mobilization Activities for Awareness and Knowledge - 3.
 Conducting Awareness Campaigns - 4.
 Capacity Building of Stakeholders on Menstrual Health and Hygiene - 5.
 Engagement with Local Governance - 6.
-Involvement of line department and leveraging scheme benefits The project successfully trained 9,650 adolescents and young women as peer educators.
-Each peer educator, in turn, disseminated knowledge on menstrual health and hygiene to 33 other young girls and boys, reaching a total of 313,840 girls and women.
-The interactions with peer educators led to improved knowledge, perceptions, and practices among adolescent and young girls.
+Involvement of line departments and government leveraging scheme benefits The project successfully trained 9,650 adolescents and young women as peer educators.
+Each peer educator, in turn, disseminated knowledge on menstrual health and hygiene to 33 other young girls and boys, reaching a total of 3,13,840 girls and women.
+The interactions with peer educators led to improved knowledge, perceptions, and practices among adolescents and young girls.